module Slap_D:sig..end

 ([< `F | `I | `M | `O ] as 'a) Slap_common.norm4 ->

-lange_min_lwork m norm computes the minimum length of workspace for lange routine. m is the number of rows in a matrix, and norm is the sort of matrix norms.
+lange routine. m is the number of rows in a matrix, and norm is

-val lange : ?norm:[< `F | `I | `M | `O ] Slap_common.norm4 ->
+the sort of matrix norms.val lange : ?norm:[< `F | `I | `M | `O ] Slap_common.norm4 ->

 ?work:('lwork, Slap_misc.cnt) rvec ->

-up : default = Slap_common.upper
+if up is Slap_common.lower.up : default = Slap_common.upperup = Slap_common.upper,

-val getrf : ?ipiv:(('m, 'n) Slap_size.min, Slap_misc.cnt) Slap_common.int32_vec ->
+then the lower triangular part of a is used.val getrf : ?ipiv:(('m, 'n) Slap_size.min, Slap_misc.cnt) Slap_common.int32_vec ->

 ('m, 'n, 'cd) mat ->

-getrf ?ipiv a computes LU factorization of matrix a using partial pivoting with row interchanges: a = P * L * U where P is a permutation matrix, and L and U are lower and upper triangular matrices, respectively. the permutation matrix is returned in ipiv.
+pivoting with row interchanges: a = P * L * U where P is a permutation

 trans:('n * 'n, 'n * 'n, [< `N | `T ]) trans3 ->